Code of Ethics

 Analysis & Opinion

-We have a responsibility to our readers not only to provide fair an balanced coverage of events of the day, but to put the news into perspective and try to explain the significance of events.
+We have a responsibility to our readers and listeners not only to provide fair and balanced coverage of events of the day, but to put the news into perspective and try to explain the significance of events.

-Opposite-editorial pieces, analyses, columns and other such interpretive articles can serve an important function in fulfilling our duty to inform.
-These articles have added credibility when they are written by staff with first-hand knowledge.
+Opposite-editorial pieces, analyses, columns and other such interpretive articles and stories can serve an important function in fulfilling our duty to inform.
+These articles and stories have added credibility when they are written or told by staff with first-hand knowledge.

-However, care should be taken when opinions are offered on issues which are ongoing and directly related to that particular writer’s beat.
+However, care should be taken when opinions are offered on issues which are ongoing and directly related to that particular writer or programmer’s beat.
 Commenting on events while they are unfolding could call into question the impartiality of our coverage.

-Analysis or opinion pieces must be clearly identified so the reader is aware they contain the writer’s views or interpretation.
+Analysis or opinion pieces must be clearly identified so the reader or listener is aware they contain the writer or programmer’s views or interpretation.

 Attribution